tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 Collision
 ~~~~~~~~~~~~

-In some cases pedestrians can get stuck in obstacles (vehicles), to solve this problem, adjust :ref:`Antistuck config <pedestrianAntistuckConfig>`.
+In some cases pedestrians can get stuck in obstacles (vehicles), to solve this problem, adjust the :ref:`Antistuck config <pedestrianAntistuckConfig>`.

 Authoring Components
 ----------------